pypeit/PypeIt/doc/cookbook.rst

 4. Examine the calibrations
 ===========================

-*For more detail, see* :doc:`calibrations/calibrations`, :doc:`calibrations/masters`, and :ref:`master-naming`.
+*For more detail, see* :doc:`calibrations/calibrations`.

-As the code runs, when a new calibration is generated the default is to write it to disk as a :doc:`calibrations/masters` file.
+As the code runs, when a new calibration is generated the default is to write it to disk as a "Master Frame" file.
 Quality assessment plots for some of these are written to the :doc:`qa` folder for inspection.
 We encourage you to inspect these calibration outputs as they come, both the files themselves and the QA plots.